Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.17.0
+- Fixed thin unshadowed line between shadow cascades, which was only visible at certain times on vertical surfaces.
+- Patched an engine bug that caused dull and transparent flames from torches, and from other emissive particles spawned on lights.
+The bug affected per-pixel lighting much more than the standard renderer.
+- Distant land generator no longer has a static mesh reduction feature.
+The reduction code was causing generation to be unreliable, hanging or crashing on some meshes, and is too hard to diagnose.
+Manually reduced "_dist" statics are recommended for complex meshes.
+- Distant land generator no longer has a modal error message box interrupting generation when there are missing textures from a static.
+The warnings are still visible in the warning summary at the end of generation.
+- In-game options menu position is now remembered.
+- Added more materials to fixed function shader pre-caching.
+- Fixed 'final' shader priority tag to be after all shaders, including shaders without a priority tag.
+- The Lua API can now set bool, int, and vec4 arrays.
+It can also alter the main engine's near rendering distance, to allow reducing it via script in busy areas.

 0.16.3
 - Remove FOV change introduced in 0.16.2.
 It was causing incorrect rendering of hands when not using per-pixel lighting mode.